Use models in Model Garden

 3. Select a machine type to use for each node of your deployment.

-• Automatically use created reservation: Vertex AI automatically selects an allowed reservation with matching properties.
-If there's no capacity in the automatically selected reservation, Vertex AI uses the general Google Cloud resource pool.
+• Automatically use created reservation: Vertex AI selects an available reservation with matching properties.
+If no capacity is available in the selected reservation, Vertex AI uses the general Google Cloud resource pool.

 • Select specific reservations: Vertex AI uses a specific reservation.
-If there's no capacity for your selected reservation, an error is thrown.
+If no capacity is available in your selected reservation, the deployment fails.

 5. Click Deploy.